learn-co-students/module-1-code-challenge-round-3-nyc-web-033020-module-1-ar-code-challenge-033020-round-1-1586180818/README.md

   For this domain, which methods did ActiveRecord create for us and which did we have to create ourselves?

-    Answer Here: AR creates many methods that are built in, but the ones most relevant to this application are the .all method and .create.
-The methods written in the models were created with activerecord's help because AR turns table columns into methods, although those methods are not explicity created by activerecord.
+    Answer Here: AR creates many methods that are built in, but the ones most relevant to this application are the .all method, .create.
+The methods written in the models were created with activerecord's help because AR turns table columns into methods, allowing a user to access the column information as a method although it was not explicitly stated as a method by the writer.

   How do you know when you need to use a join table?